We have recently updated our safety policies regarding vaccines and mask requirements. Learn More here.

 How long is a concert?

-Depending on the programming, a concert can be anywhere from 70-120 minutes.
+Depending on the programming, a concert can be anywhere from 60-120 minutes.
 If you want to know the time a specific concert will end, call our office at 269.349.7759.

+An hour before each Masterworks concert, we will host a Prelude Pre-concert talk, so you can learn a little bit more about the artists and the music!
 Immediately after each Masterworks Series concert, remain in the auditorium for "AfterWORDS," an interactive discussion between the conductor, soloist, and audience.

 May I take pictures during the performance?